Variety is the SPICE of Life!

 In our kitchen we have a variety of different spices to make flavorful, whole foods plant-based dishes.
 Some, we use only occasionally; others, we use constantly.

 We want to share with you some spices we use on a regular basis in every dish to create some amazing flavorful and healthy plant-based dishes.
-Hope you enjoy them and use it to flavor your plant based foods for Meatless March and try out our recipes linked.
+Hope you enjoy them and use it to flavor your plant based foods for Meatless Mondays and try our linked recipes.
 Having plenty of spices on hand is important in helping create fabulous , healthy and tasty dishes.

 Garlic and Ginger fresh or blended into a paste is a must!
 It gives dishes a slight garlic flavor without the texture, tastes delicious in soups, stews and almost any dish.
 Benefits of this super food are: effectiveness in fighting infections, preventing cancer and reducing inflammation, arthritis and so much more.
 We buy a big jar from Costco or indian grocery store and use 1 teaspoon in every dish we cook.
 Our favorite recipe is flavorful variety of hummus.